-Work injury benefits: Insured must have at least a 15% loss of work capacity.
+Work injury benefits: The insured must have at least a 15% (temporary) or 5% (permanent) loss of work capacity.
 A claim for a benefit for a work injury or an occupational disease must be made within a year; beyond a year in special circumstances.